lekhanhlinh-star/Lime_quatily_control_system/readme.md

 ## Object Detection with YOLOv8

 The first step of the quality control process is object detection using the YOLOv8 algorithm.
 This algorithm is a real-time object detection system that uses a single neural network to predict bounding boxes and class probabilities for objects in an image.
-In the context of the quality control project, YOLOv8 is used to detect and localize any defects or anomalies in the images.
+In the context of the quality control project, YOLOv8 is used to detect and localize Lemon in the images.

 ## Classification with EfficientNet